HTTP-RPC/Kilo/template-reference.md

 ```

 ## Repeating Sections
 Repeating section markers define a section of content that is repeated once for every element in a sequence of values.
-The marker name must refer to an instance of either `java.lang.Iterable` or `java.util.Map` in the data dictionary.
+The marker name must refer to an instance of either `Iterable` or `java.util.Map` in the data dictionary.
 The elements of the sequence provide the data dictionaries for successive iterations through the section.

 For example, a data dictionary that contains information about homes for sale might look like this: